kaisucode/toffeeblr-frontend/README.md

 - [ ] "Discard this post?"
 - [ ] TextArea stretch container instead of displaying a scrollbar
 - [ ] Switch over to [react-router-transition](https://www.npmjs.com/package/react-router-transition) for better animations
+- [ ] Reroute pages that require token headers to home or login page

 - [ ] Lazy loading / pagination requests
 - [ ] Searchbar